celsom3/celsomireles.com/source/_posts/Not-Caring-if-the-Grass-is-Greener.md

 > Well, but look at your friends that are already having kids and have a house, and have a career and have their shit together...

+Good for them!
+I can be genuinely happy for them.

-Not my business.
+But... not my business.
 I'm better than I was yesterday, and that's the only measure of progress that really counts.

 I'll end with a excerpt from a favorite poem of mine ['Desiderata'](https://es.wikipedia.org/wiki/Desiderata):